acceldata-io/odpdocumentation/Download-the-Ambari-Repository.md

 ODP-3.2-repo-4          ODP-3.2-repo-4                     132
 ```

-5. Place the **ambari.repo** file on the host you plan to use for the Ambari server.
+5. Place the **ambari.repo** file on the host you plan to use for the Ambari server by executing one of the following commands

-For RHEL/CentOS/Oracle/Amazon Linux:
+* For RHEL/CentOS/Oracle/Amazon Linux execute the following command.

 `/etc/yum.repos.d/ambari.repo`

+* For SLES execute the following command.

+`/etc/zypp/repos.d/ambari.repo`

+* For Debain/Ubuntu execute the following command.

+`/etc/apt/sources.list.d/ambari.list`